 STEREO FIELD golden plates creating playable field without touching.

 STEREO FIELD breath controlled option

 STEREO FIELD touch processing a Yamaha DX100 FM synthesizer

 STEREO FIELD heavily touch processing a Yamaha DX100 FM synthesizer.

 STEREO FIELD touch processing a Roland TR-606 drum machine.

 -10" x 5.75" x 1.5" Aluminum and Maple enclosure

 - Immersion gold touch plate interface

-- 4 x 3.5mm outputs (2x L/R pairs corresponding to each of the two circuits, can be used for CV, audio or both)
+- Quad 3.5mm outputs (2x L/R mirrored pairs corresponding to each of the two circuits, can be used for CV, audio or both)

-- As a "Controller" CV outputs approximately 3.8v to -3.8v depending on hand placement and input/output volume settings.
+- As a CV "Controller" it will output approximately 3.8v to -3.8v depending on hand placement and input/output volume settings.

-- 8 x touch plates corresponding to each of the 8 x 3.5mm jacks for visual and direct interaction with inserted signals
+- 8 x touch plates corresponding to each of the 8 x 3.5mm jacks for touch interaction with i/o cable patch points

-- 2 x stereo input volume knobs (for vastly changing touch plate interaction as well as incoming audio signals)
+- 2 x stereo input volume knobs (for vastly changing touch plate interaction as well as incoming audio/CV levels)

-- 2 x stereo output volume knobs (for changing touch plate interaction as well as overall output volume)
+- 2 x stereo output volume knobs (for changing touch plate interaction as well as outgoing audio/CV levels)

 - 9v Regulated (tip +) US power supply (100-240V AC)